Pros and Cons of Estate Sales

 There is a learning curve to an estate sale, which includes pricing the items, advertising the estate sale event, and managing the day of the event.
 You must also clean out any unsold items after the event.

 The great deal of work involved in an estate sale is why property owners hire a sale organizer.
 The latter facilitates the estate sale from start to finish – from the planning to the end of the event.
-However, you must pay the organizer a commission for the sales generated from the event.
+Working with an estate sales company is your best bet if you want to eliminate the hassle and stress that comes with planning this event

 - Emotional Attachment Can Be Difficult to Overcome